Lance Bouma: Professional

 Following the 2014–15 season, Bouma became a restricted free agent under the NHL Collective Bargaining Agreement.
 The Flames made him a qualifying offer to retain his NHL rights, and on July 5, 2015, Bouma filed for salary arbitration.

 With two successive disappointing seasons driven by injury and a lack of production on June 30, 2017, the Flames announced Bouma was placed on unconditional waivers to buy out the remaining year of his contract.
 On July 1, 2017, Bouma signed a one-year contract with the Chicago Blackhawks.
 He split the 2017-18 season between the Blackhawks and the Rockford IceHogs.

 On August 15, 2018, Bouma left North America after seven NHL seasons, signing a two-year contract with Genève-Servette HC of the National League (NL).
 He recorded two assists in three games before being sidelined for the remainder of the season with a knee injury.

 On September 2, 2019, Bouma agreed to attend the Los Angeles Kings' training camp on a professional tryout (PTO).
 After competing in camp, Bouma was re-assigned on a PTO with the Kings' AHL affiliate, the Ontario Reign, to begin the 2019–20 season.
 In a veteran role, Bouma contributed 10 goals and 20 points with the Reign before the season was cancelled due to the COVID-19 pandemic.

 As a free agent, Bouma returned to Europe, agreeing to a one-year contract mid-season with top-tier Swedish club IK Oskarshamn of the SHL on December 23, 2020.
 Following completion of his contract with IK Oskarshamn, Bouma opted to continue in the SHL, joining fellow Swedish club Malmö Redhawks on a two-year contract on June 15, 2021.

+Following five seasons in the SHL, Bouma left Sweden as a free agent and signed a one-year deal with newly promoted German club, of the DEL, on June 6, 2025.